Outline of the Post-War New World Map: Greece - Federal Republic of Greece

+Éire

+Consists of the whole of the island of Ireland.
+At the time, the island was divided, with Northern Ireland part of the United Kingdom and Ireland (Éire) being independent.

 Hebrewland

 Includes all of modern Israel, Jordan and Palestine, taking in parts of modern Syria and a slice of northern Saudi Arabia.

 Turkey

 All of Asian Turkey.
 European Turkey would be placed under joint control of the USSR and Turkey - cf. points #27 and #28.